pojntfx/r3map/README.md

 )
 ```

-Note the use of the hook functions; these allow for integration the migration with the application lifecycle, and can be used for notifying an application which is accessing to suspend or shut down access to the resource when the migration lifecycle requires it, as well as monitoring the migration progress with `OnChunkIsLocal`.
+Note the use of the hook functions; these allow for integrating the migration with the application lifecycle, and can be used for notifying an application which is accessing it to suspend or shut down access to the resource when the migration lifecycle requires it, as well as monitoring the migration progress with `OnChunkIsLocal`.
 The migrator can be started similarly to how the mounts are started, including registering the interrupt handler to prevent data loss on exit:

 ```go
 var wg sync.WaitGroup